dmt-space/M7GPE_Kali/README.md

 * 5.1 Lollipop GPE branch: [link](https://github.com/lavanoid/android_kernel_htc_m7gpe/tree/android-5.1)

-#Compiling.
+# Compiling.

 This cannot be compiled on Windows.
-I recommend using Ubuntu 15 64BIT.
-The script will automatically download the required dependencies, assuming that you are using a Debian-Based Linux Disto (such as Ubuntu).
+I recommend using either Ubuntu 15 64bit or Arch/Manjaro 64bit.
+The script will automatically download the required dependencies, assuming that you are using a Debian-Based or Arch-based Linux Disto (such as Ubuntu, Manjaro etc).
 The script can be adapted to work with other devices.

     bash ./build.sh